offloc/offloc-prism-silex-skeleton/README.md

 A [Prism][1] [Silex][2] skeleton.

-Prism is a A URL Shortener and Custom Header Injector.
+Prism is a URL Shortener and Custom Header Injector.

 Requirements